2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools in California

 Read full report on Natural Resources Conservation at Humboldt State University

-With a ranking of #6, San Diego State University did quite well on this year’s most popular schools for natural resources conservation students working on their bachelor’s degree.
-Located in the large city of San Diego, SDSU is a public college with a very large student population.
+San Diego State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree natural resources conservation programs.
+Located in the large city of San Diego, SDSU is a public college with a fairly large student population.

 About 60% of the students majoring in conservation at the school are women while 40% are male.